okta/okta.github.io/_source/_use_cases/hooks/index.md

 #### JSON Payload Objects

+The JSON payload is where Okta provides specific information about the process flow that's being executed, so that your external service can evaluate and respond to the specific situation.
+Information is encapsulated in JSON objects.
+The set of objects sent depends on the type of inline hook you are using.
+Objects are defined in the specific documentation for each kind of inline hook.

 The following are some of the objects that can be included in the request, depending on the type of the inline hook:

 #### user